 (See the analysis of main characters article for a more complete list of characters and their descriptions.)

 Point of View

 The point of view of the novel is third-person, subjective.
 This means that although the story is told as if by an outside observer (refraining from using first person pronouns, for example), the narrator still describes Jonas’s thoughts and emotions.
 The reader learns about the events in the story through Jonas’s perceptions, which enables the reader to learn about various hidden aspects of the dystopian society along with him.

 There are several major conflicts in the novel.
 One “man vs. nature” conflict is depicted by the way in which society tries to control or overcome the forces of nature.
 They do this by controlling life and death, the weather and any other aspects of nature they are able to manipulate.
 At the same time, pain and suffering from nature sometimes overcome society’s constraints on them.

 Perhaps the most important conflict in the novel is that of man vs. himself, or Jonas’s struggle to do what he thinks is best for society.
 Having grown up believing that his society was perfect, Jonas’s decision to leave the society and release all of the memories takes considerable courage.

-Various man vs. man conflicts appear in the book as well, including the Giver’s conflict with Jonas when he transmits some of the memories, as well as Jonas’s minor conflict with his father over whether Gabriel should be Released.
+Various man vs. man conflicts appear in the book as well, including The Giver’s conflict with Jonas when he transmits some of the memories, as well as Jonas’s minor conflict with his father over whether Gabriel should be released.

-There are several themes that run throughout this novel:
+Several themes run throughout this novel: